lunchbag/hugo-blog/content/posts/new-beginnings.md

 Over the last few months, I've come to truly realize the impact and significance that Lunch Money has had on my life.
 By Silicon Valley standards, it's barely a success story.
 It doesn't make millions of dollars a year and there are no ambitions to take it that far.

 Instead, it has reached a sustained level of stability and profitability appropriate for supporting my personal lifestyle.
 Along with that came a host of intangibles–it taught me  grit, perseverance, and initiative.
 It helped my self-confidence immensely by dampening my imposter syndrome.
 It showed me what I was able to achieve on my own, and the impact that I, as a singular person, can have on a community of other builders, entrepreneurs and people interested in tracking their personal finance.

 Having gotten to this point while enjoying the journey, working on it at my own pace and without the pressure of outside investors, would make me choose this path a million times over a traditional Silicon Valley career, joining an accelerator, or taking investment money to build out a business.
 In fact, [those were exactly the paths I went down](https://lunchbag.ca/my-journey-so-far/) before pursuing Lunch Money.

+_Expand on why me?
+Touch on experience, like Twitter, etc_

 What I realized while building Lunch Money in public and meeting other folks on the same path is that there is a gap in the industry to support and motivate more founders to stay bootstrapped and put their own needs and goals first.
 It should come as no surprise because in this case, only the founder wins.